 Lloyd is Harold Lamb, a naive young man who leaves for Tate College with a determination to be popular.
 On the train to college he meets, and falls for, pretty Peggy (Jobyna Ralston).
-Harold works hard to become popular at Tate, asking people to call him "Speedy", doing a little dance when introducing himself to strangers, giving a rousing speech to the student body, buying everyone on campus ice cream, and trying out for the school football team.
-Unfortunately, all of these efforts backfire spectacularly, and he becomes—unbeknownst to him—the laughingstock of campus.
+Harold works hard to become popular at Tate, asking people to call him "Speedy", dancing a little jig when introducing himself to strangers, giving a rousing speech to the student body, buying everyone on campus ice cream, and trying out for the school's football team.
+Unfortunately, all of these efforts backfire spectacularly, and he becomes—unbeknownst to him—the laughingstock of the campus.
 Only Peggy (who turns out to be his landlady's daughter) genuinely likes him.

 Harold makes the football team—as a water boy and tackling dummy, while believing he is actually on the squad.
 At the Fall Frolic dance Harold is cruelly stripped of his illusions, learning that he is looked upon as a fool and the butt of jokes.
 After a heart-to-heart with Peggy, Harold is determined to prove everyone wrong by being a hero at Tate's big football game.

 - Be Yourself: Peggy's advice to Harold.
 It's hard to say whether he takes it.

-- Big Game: The climax, in which Tate College is facing off against their big rivals in the season-ending game.
+- Big Game: The climax, in which Tate College is facing off against their big rivals in the season-ending football game.

 - Big Man on Campus: Harold desperately wants to be this, and at the end he succeeds.